rdegges/rdegges-blog/articles/2011/devops-django-part-4-choosing-heroku.md

 it out.
 It's called **The Heroku Hacker's Guide**, and you can buy it
 here: [http://www.theherokuhackersguide.com/][]

+#### Tags

+programming, python, devops, django

+#### 7056 views and 12 responses

+-   Jan 8 2012, 8:01 PM
+    Mark Liu responded:
+    Dude, thanks so much for this series.
+I have a production site I was thinking of moving to Heroku so I tried it out and had a ton of issues so I gave up really quick.
+My initial thought was heroku wasn't designed for porting existing "complex infrastructure heavy" apps to their platform.
+I ran across your article and it got me so pumped up I decided to give it another go today and I've gotten it up and working!
+Great stuff.
+-   Jan 8 2012, 10:42 PM

+    Randall Degges responded:

+    @Mark Liu, thanks man, I'm glad you like it!
+The 5th part should be done in a few days, and it has a ton of other great info :)

+    I'm planning on making this into a 10-part series, or something similar.
+    I'll also be covering useful addons, application monitoring, and stuff like that:)

+-   Jan 9 2012, 5:25 AM
+    Mark Liu responded:
+    Awesome, I'm looking forward to it!\
+    \
+    \
+-   Jan 20 2012, 6:57 AM
+    Dan Sapala responded:
+    I'm sorry, but you're way off base about the 5MB limit.
+You say, "The free database you get allows you store as much data as you want.
+The catch?
+The free database only provides 5M of RAM for your data.", but in reality that 5MB limit is on db size.
+This is a soft limit and they will notify you, if your database grows beyond that size, to tell you it's time to pony up.
+-   Jan 20 2012, 3:49 PM

+    Randall Degges responded:

+    @Dan Sapala, oh?
+I've run some free apps that have used far more than 5M of db storage, but never gotten any emails or anything.
+Also: I could have sworn I saw it say that it provides unlimited storage somewhere on the Heroku wiki--however I can't seem to find that on google now.

+    Anyhow, thanks for the comment.
+If you're reading this and planning on running a production app using the free shared database, you may want to reconsider after you have some valuable data.

+-   Jan 20 2012, 3:58 PM
+    Mark Liu responded:
+    @Dan, I also have a DB over 5MB (It's around 9MB now) running on the Heroku free plan and they haven't sent me any notifications either.
+-   Feb 2 2012, 12:22 AM
+    Gurteshwar responded:
+    Hi, Great post.
+Could you elaborate on your redis add on usage?
+I couldn't justify the price for our project so we plan to host our redis instance on a dedicated server elsewhere.
+This will require a ssh tunnel I think, is that possible on the Heroku stack?
+-   Feb 2 2012, 12:35 AM

+    Randall Degges responded:

+    @Gurteshwar Thanks!
+I was using redis initially for caching only.
+It gets pretty pricey, but we're using it as a cache, not a primary datastore--so we don't need an expensive plan.

+    You can't run ssh tunnels on Heroku to my knowledge.
+If you want to host a redis instance elsewhere, however, why not put it on an amazon ec2 instance (that way your latency between Heroku servers is low), and just use your normal redis credentials in your application?

+-   Feb 2 2012, 3:24 AM

+    Gurteshwar responded:

+    @Randall.

+    I could use ec2, but compared to some dedicated providers like hetzner for example, ec2 is ridiculously expensive.
+RAM on the cloud is not a cheap resource :(.
+And even within heroku and ec2, how secure is it?
+I mean are you vulnerable to other co-tenants on the cloud sniffing your data?

+    Also, I see that you run a teleconference service.
+Do you have a datacenter where you connect with the PSTN or is your entire operation pure SIP based.
+    I ask this because I am curious to know that if you have a datacenter for voice interconnect and the rest of your infra on the cloud, do you have a db slave running at your datacenter or does asterisk request your heroku db each time a call comes in?

+-   Feb 18 2012, 9:09 PM

+    claymcclure (Twitter) responded:

+    You mentioned that your business requires high availability, and that, to achieve that goal, you had to run multiple instances of infrastructure services (database, queue, app server, etc).
+That's pretty standard for a DIY infrastructure, using a combination of active/active load-balancing and active/standby failover techniques.

+    How does the Heroku architecture compare?
+Don't you still need to run multiple web dynos?
+Is high-availability baked into their PostgreSQL offering?
+How about RabbitMQ—near as I can tell, that offering is in private beta?

+-   Feb 18 2012, 10:52 PM

+    Randall Degges responded:

+    @claymcclure Heroku makes it significantly easier.
+In terms of web dynos, you only need one--because HTTP requests that go to your Heroku app hit their HTTP load balancer, which buffers the requests internally between your dyno(s).

+    This way, even if your dyno goes down temporarily, incoming HTTP requests will be held onto (for like 30 seconds top, I think) on the Heroku load balancer.
+Their solution is good enough for me in that regard, so I'm not doing anything additional there.

+    In regards to PostgreSQL, they aren't doing any HA stuff (as far as I know, I could be wrong), but since you can create standby master servers at will, and promote databases to be the 'default' master with a single command, I think their solution is \*almost\* as good as running multiple db clusters concurrently with one of those heartbeat monitoring solutions setup on the master servers.
+Also: from what I understand, they have a pretty good track recording with uptime for their DB service.

+    RabbitMQ is still in private beta, but it's a good service.
+I've been using it in production since day 1, and haven't had any issues.
+The guy who wrote celery (Ask Solem: @asksol) works on the service, so I'm assuming they are doing some cool HA stuff internally that I'm not aware of.

+    In general, it's probably still a good idea to at least monitor / prepare some failover stuff for the Heroku addons, that way if any of them die (memcached or whatever) you can still run OK.

+    But in terms of the core Heroku stuff (eg: dynos), I think they execute it perfectly.
+No need for any additional HA stuff \^\^

+-   Jan 22 2013, 12:38 PM
+    GN responded:
+    For those of us looking for a internal PaaS layer, any DJango deployment options for OpenShift/Cloud Foundry/Etc?
+We came across Active State's version of Cloud Foundry but have been burned by Active States python tools in the past.
+Other internal DJango suggestions?

+  [Previous]: ../../../posts/2012/01/what-im-doing-in-2012.html
+  [Index]: ../../../index-4.html
+  [Next]: ../../../posts/2011/12/on-momentum.html
   [first part]: http://rdegges.com/devops-django-part-1-goals
     "DevOps Django - Part 1 - Goals"
   [previous article]: http://rdegges.com/devops-django-part-3-the-heroku-way